Cinema of Germany: 1990–Modern Germany

 Notable directors working in German currently include Sönke Wortmann, Caroline Link (winner of an Academy Award), Romuald Karmakar, Dani Levy, Hans-Christian Schmid, Andreas Dresen, Dennis Gansel and Uli Edel as well as comedy directors Michael Herbig and Til Schweiger.

-Internationally, German filmmakers such as Roland Emmerich or Wolfgang Petersen built successful careers as directors and producers.
+Internationally, German filmmakers such as Roland Emmerich or Wolfgang Petersen or Uwe Boll built successful careers as directors and producers.
 Hans Zimmer, a film composer, has become one of the world's most acclaimed producers of movie scores.
 Michael Ballhaus became a renowned cinematographer.

 Germany has a long tradition of cooperation with the European-based film industry, which started as early as during the 1960s.
 Since 1990 the number of international projects financed and co-produced by German filmmakers has expanded.

 The new millennium since 2000 has seen a general resurgence of the German film industry, with a higher output and improved returns at the German box office.

 The collapse of the GDR had a large effect on the German cinema industry.
 The viewer count increased with the new population's access to western movies.
 The movies produced in the United States were the most popular, due to the fact that the market was dominated by them and the production was more advanced than Germany's.
 Some other genres that were popular consisted of Romantic Comedies, and Social Commentaries.
 Wolfgang Petersen and Roland Emmerich both established international success.

-Internationally though,

-German productions are widely unknown and unsuccessful.
-Even domestically, the German movies hold only a market share of about 20–25%.
-The movie culture is recognized to be underfunded, problem laden and rather inward looking.
-Since its golden age in the 1920s, the German film industry has never regained the technical excellence, the star system appeal, or the popular narratives suitable for a German, European or global audience.
+Internationally, German productions are benefitting from streaming.
+Their global market share is rising.
+Domestically, the German movies improved their market share of about 16% in 1996 to around 30% in 2021., so the movie culture is partly recognized to be underfunded, problem laden and rather inward looking.